 A continuation of Painting III (4309).
 Personal growth, painting style, and the development of an individual aesthetic is encouraged by experimentation and critiques.
+Museum and gallery field trip required.
 Lab fee.
 Fall, Spring, Summer.
-Prerequisite: ART 4309 or instructor approval.
+Prerequisite: ART 4309.

 ART 4311 (3-2-1) Sculpture III